jjkivai/CRL_Flask/README.md

 Lastly to get our menu page working, we need to enable users to log out.
 So we add a route `logout`

-And alas, our menu page is working flawlwssly as expected
+And alas, our menu page is working flawlessly as expected